KenT2/tboplayer/README.md

     * Generate Track Information - parses the output of omxplayer, disabled by default as it may cause problems with some tracks.

-A track is selected using a single click of the mouse, playing is started by pressing the Play button or the . key
+A track is selected using a single click of the mouse or up-down arrow key, playing is started by pressing the Play/Pause button, the . key or the Return key.

+Remove the selected track can be done by pressing the Delete key.

 During playing of a track a slightly modified set of omxplayer commands can be used from the keyboard but there must be FOCUS on TBOPlayer.
 A list  of commands is provided in the help menu.
 Note: some of the commands are not implemented by omxplayer.